philippelt/netatmo-api-python/usage.md

 Return : a homeData object.
 This object contains most administration properties of home security products and notably Welcome & Presence cameras.

-Raise a lnetatmo.NoDevice exception if no camera is available for the given account.

 Note : the is_local property of camera is most of the time unusable if your IP changes, use cameraUrls to try to get a local IP as a replacement.